ronoaldo/aetools/README.md

 ## Installation

-To get and build this tool you need the `goapp` command available in your PATH:
+You need the Google AppEngine Go SDK to build this project.
+To get and build this tool you need the `goapp` command available in your PATH, so you can fetch this package using:

 	goapp get ronoaldo.gopkg.net/aetools